 About 50 of the 56 county mental health plans use one of three practice management/billing software systems: Echo, Avatar, and Anasazi.
 With the enactment of the Affordable Care Act, counties must accommodate the new federal requirements and its effects on their electronic health records systems.
 Depending on the modifications needed, some systems may be fairly easy to update.
 Others, particularly older systems, may face many challenges.
-Although additional data and data collection tools have not been identified, there is a possibility that counties may be asked to provide DHCS with more, or different, information.
 It is possible that new collection tools will require new data fields and other changes to county systems.
 DHCS will work with CMHDA to understand county constraints and to explore options to best accommodate county constraints while still achieving the Performance Outcomes System goals.